MiranoVerhoef/UniFi-OS-Server-SSL-Import/README.md

-# UniFi SSL Import Script
+# UniFi OS Server SSL Import Script

 A Bash script to automatically import and update Let's Encrypt SSL certificates for your UniFi OS server (`uosserver`).
 The script stops the UniFi controller, replaces its TLS key and certificate files with the latest certs from Let's Encrypt, sets correct permissions, and then restarts the controller — ensuring your UniFi server always has a valid SSL certificate.